jindian/linux_note/linux_startup/rest_kernel_initialization.md

      ```

-     Copy credentials for the new process
+     Copies credentials for the new process

      ```
      1046		retval = copy_creds(p, clone_flags);